 Computer programmers will sometimes use the term “boilerplate” code to refer to standard stock code that they often insert into programs.
 Lawyers use legal boilerplate in contracts – often the small print on the back of a contract that doesn’t change regardless of what a contract is about.

 A lot of web pages and documents reuse the same text in sidebars and in footers at the bottoms of pages, like copyright notices and navigation sidebars.

 It might be a good step for a search engine to ignore the boilerplate text when indexing pages, or using the content of pages to create query suggestions for someone using a desktop personalized search.
-Ignoring boilerplate in the same documents could be helpful when using those documents to rerank search results in personalized search.
+Ignoring this similar text in the same documents could be helpful when using those documents to rerank search results in personalized search.

 New York Times Boilerplate

 Is Google ignoring boilerplate on pages when it indexes those pages and tries to understand what the pages are about?
 Does it disregard the words in your copyright notice, or the use of “home” in your link to your homepage?